BreadyBred/minifier-tools/README.md

 # Minifier Tools

-**Tired of manually minifying your JS and CSS files?** Minifier Tools is a handy GitHub repository that provides you with three easy ways to minify your files locally and on demand!
+**Tired of manually minifying your files?** Minifier Tools is a handy GitHub repository that provides you with three easy ways to minify your files locally and on demand!

 ## What it Does

-Minifier Tools allows you to quickly reduce the size of your JavaScript and CSS files.
+Minifier Tools allows you to quickly reduce the size of your files.
 This can significantly improve website loading times and performance.

+## Supported types

+*   JavaScript
+*   CSS
+*   JSON
+*   HTML
+*   XML
+*   SVG

 ## Features

-There are three ways to use Minifier Tools:
+There are two ways to use Minifier Tools:

 *   **Post-build Minifier:** Perfect for integration with your build process.
 Simply add a script to your `package.json` to automatically minify your compiled JavaScript file after running `npm run build`.
 This script **WILL** overwrite your old JavaScript file.
-*   **Standalone Minifier:** Drag your JS and CSS files to the `to_minify` folder.
-Run the script and voila!
+*   **Standalone Minifier:** Drag your files to the `to_minify` folder.
+Run the script and voilà!
 Your minified files will appear in the `minified` folder.
-No configuration needed!
+No manual configuration needed!
-*   **Portable Minifier:** This interactive script prompts you for the absolute path of a file (using forward slashes `/`) and minifies it on the spot.

 **Important Notes:**

 *   The post-build minifier currently only works with JavaScript files.
-*   Standalone and Portable versions will not overwrite existing files.
-Minified files will have a suffix of `-min.js` or `-min.css`.
+*   Standalone version will not overwrite existing files.
+Minified files will have a suffix of `-min.extension`.
 *   All scripts automatically check for and install necessary tools (NodeJS, CleanCSS, UglifyJS) if they're missing.

 ## Getting Started

-Head over to the GitHub repository to download Minifier Tools and get started: [Link to your GitHub repository here]
+Head over to the GitHub repository to download Minifier Tools and get started by launching `minifier-tools.exe`

 ## How to Use It